-Introduction and Purpose
+1. Introduction and Purpose

-- 1.1 The computing resources at Royal Holloway support the educational, instructional, research, administrative and voluntary activities of the college and the use of these resources is a privilege that is extended to members of the Royal Holloway community. - As a user of these services and facilities, you have access to valuable Royal Holloway resources, to sensitive data, and to internal and external networks.
-Consequently, it is important for you to consistently behave in a responsible, ethical, equitable and legal manner. - 1.3 In general terms, 'acceptable use' means respecting the rights of other computer users, the integrity of the college's physical facilities and all pertinent license and contractual agreements.
+- 1.1 The computing resources at Royal Holloway support the educational, instructional, research, administrative and voluntary activities of the University and the use of these resources is a privilege that is extended to members of the Royal Holloway community. - 1.2 As a user of these services and facilities, you have access to valuable Royal Holloway resources, to sensitive data, and to internal and external networks.
+Consequently, it is important for you to consistently behave in a responsible, ethical, equitable and legal manner. - 1.3 In general terms, 'acceptable use' means respecting the rights of other computer users, the integrity of the University's physical facilities and all pertinent license and contractual agreements.
 Inappropriate use or behaviour exposes Royal Holloway to risks including malware attacks, the compromise of network systems and services, and legal issues. - 1.4 Compliance with this policy is mandatory.
-If an individual is found to be in violation of the Acceptable Use Policy, the College may take disciplinary action, including the restriction and possible loss of network privileges.
+If an individual is found to be in violation of the Acceptable Use Policy, the University may take disciplinary action, including the restriction and possible loss of network privileges.
 A serious violation could result action being undertaken under the Staff Disciplinary Policy and Procedure or the Student Conduct Regulations. - 1.5 Individuals are subject to United Kingdom laws governing the many interactions that occur on the Internet.

-These policies and laws are subject to change as UK law develops and changes. - 1.6 As a member of the Royal Holloway University of London community, the college provides you with the use of scholarly and/or work-related tools, including access to the Library, to certain computer systems, servers, software and databases, to the campus telephone and voice mail systems, and to the Internet. - 1.7 You are responsible for knowing the policies and standards of the College that apply to appropriate use of its technologies and resources. - 1.8 You are responsible for exercising good judgment in the use of the College's technological and information resources. - 1.9 As a representative of the Royal Holloway community, when representing the College you are expected to respect the good name of Royal Holloway in your electronic and online dealings with those outside the College.
+These policies and laws are subject to change as UK law develops and changes. - 1.6 As a member of the Royal Holloway University of London community, the University provides you with the use of scholarly and/or work-related tools, including access to the Library, to certain computer systems, servers, software and databases, to the campus telephone and voice mail systems, and to the Internet. - 1.7 You are responsible for knowing the policies and standards of the University that apply to appropriate use of its technologies and resources. - 1.8 You are responsible for exercising good judgment in the use of the University's technological and information resources. - 1.9 As a representative of the Royal Holloway community, when representing the University you are expected to respect the good name of Royal Holloway in your electronic and online dealings with those outside the University. - 1.10 All users of the Royal Holloway IT service are also subject to the Jisc Acceptable Use Policy (https://community.jisc.ac.uk/library/acceptable-use-policy)